napari/napari-plugin-devtools/README.md

    pip install napari-plugin-devtools
    pip install -e .
    ```
-2. package the plugin, if skipped we do not run classifier validation, which may cause your plugin not showing
+2. package the plugin, if skipped we do not run classifier validation, which may cause your plugin not showing up in
-   up in napari's plugin installation menu.
+   napari native plugin installation menu.
 The build process can be different for your plugin, for a typical setup try:
    ```
    python setup.py sdist bdist_wheel
    ```

-`npd validate` list function hooks under current python environment, to install plugin from a repo to python
+`npd validate` list function hooks under current python environment, to install a plugin from a repo to python
 environment, run `pip install -e <plugin path>`

 `npd validate -d|--dist dist` name of the dist, default to first plugin name if not provided, should be provided when
 there are multiple plugins in same package or plugin name is different from package name

-`npd validate -v|--verbose` enable verbose mode, gives slightly more information on the underlying
+`npd validate -v|--verbose` enable the verbose mode, gives slightly more information on the underlying
 findings of validation process.
-By default disabled to avoid the eye sore from too much text.
+It is by default disabled to avoid the eyesore from too much text.

 Output from `npd validate` has multiple sections, where each section is a separate validation where the header
 specifies what is being checked, and the last section is the aggregated report of overall status.